Scaling accessibility compliance at VA.gov through community and culture

 To kick off, we focused on building the conditions needed for success.
 Specifically, that meant:

-- Standardizing success metrics that produce accessible outcomes (Play 6)
+- Standardizing success metrics that produce accessible outcomes

-Establishing an accessibility practice
+Establishing an accessibility compliance practice

 We started our alignment work locally by co-creating an accessibility practice with our small team of existing and new specialists.
 This ensured we were building alignment across existing work, instead of replacing previous efforts or standards.

-We co-designed a new weekly sync, collaborated on inclusive community guidelines, established internal office hours, and invested in improving how we worked with each other.
+We co-designed a new weekly sync, collaborated on community guidelines, established internal office hours, and invested in improving how we worked with each other.
 This helped build the conditions needed for safety and trust to confidently begin discovery into our existing pain points, opportunities, and long-term goals as a group.
 We began to operate as a practice, a collection of individuals on different teams brought together by common goals.

 During this process, we paid special attention to how we selected the tools we would use to ensure that current and future disabled team members wouldn’t need to require accommodations to fully participate in all of our activities.
 We intentionally tested a suite of different options, and settled on communicating flexibly through a combination of Zoom, Slack, Google Docs, and Google Sheets instead of using less accessible alternatives like GitHub Projects, Trello, and Mural.